• Skip to primary navigation

 • Bowl of rainbow ice cream with sprinkles on top.

-• Vanilla ice cream being scooped by an ice cream scoop.
+• A metal pan of vanilla ice cream with an ice cream scooper.

 • A bowl of ice cream topped with chocolate shell and candy cane crumbles.